Find out about the different types of edible salt and how to use to use them.

 Kosher salt is a commonly used cooking or finishing salt.

-Its original purpose was for salting meats in dry brining for koshering, to cleanse and draw out any blood in accordance with Jewish dietary law.
-As the crystals are large and irregular, they melt into to the surface of the meat absorbing excess moisture.
+Its original purpose was for salting meats in dry-brining for koshering, to cleanse and draw out any blood in accordance with Jewish dietary law.

 Kosher salt is often extracted through mining, and sometimes from sea water.
-Being a coarse salt it does not usually contain anti-caking agents.
-It looses its iodine content during the drying process and it is not fortified.
+As it is a coarse salt it does not usually contain anti-caking agents.

 The top two brands are Morton (less coarse) and Diamond Crystal (with larger crystals).